ctools/ctools/doc/source/users/tutorials/hess_dr1/jointfermi.rst

 For this tutorial you need to gather data for a source available in the H.E.S.S. public data release, the Crab nebula.
-The preparation of Fermi-LAT data can be adapted from `this section <..howto/howto_fermi_prepare>`_.
-Get Source Class LAT data from the Crab in the energy range 50-800 GeV.
+The preparation of Fermi-LAT data can be adapted from `this section <../howto/fermi/howto_fermi_prepare.html>`_.
+Get Source Class LAT data from the Crab in the energy range 50-1000 GeV.
 Apply a zenith angle cut at 105 deg.
-Then bin them on a 60x60 pixel grid with 0.05 deg step, and on a logarithmic energy grid with 15 bins from 50 GeV to 800 GeV, and calculate livetime cube, exposure map, and diffuse model source maps.
-The results shown here correspond to P8R3 LAT data covering the Fermi Mission Elapsed Time (MET) between 239557417 s and 565315205 s, analysed using the fermitools 1.0.3.
+Then bin them on a 60x60 pixel grid with 0.05 deg step, and on a logarithmic energy grid with 15 bins from 50 GeV to 1 TeV, and calculate livetime cube, exposure map, and diffuse model source maps.
+The results shown here correspond to P8R3 LAT data covering the Fermi Mission Elapsed Time (MET) between 239557417 s and 565315205 s, analysed using the fermitools 1.0.1.
 To run the tutorial faster you can select a shorter dataset.

 Prepare H.E.S.S. data
 ^^^^^^^^^^^^^^^^^^^^^

-We will use the On/Off observations generated in `this section <classical>`_.
+We will use the On/Off observations generated in `this section <classical.html>`_.

 Combining the observations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^